Courts of Guernsey: Court Building

 The earliest reference to a court building dates from the 12th century, when reference is made to a building in St Peter Port in a district known as La Plaiderie (literally translated as the place of pleading) where courts were held in the King's barn, although it had to be vacated at lunch time so a corn market could take place in the afternoons.
 During the English Civil War it was relocated temporarily to Elizabeth College to put it out of range of the Royalist cannon on Castle Cornet.

 It was 1799 before the current court buildings were built, with the first sitting in 1803.
 Expanded repeatedly over the years, with the latest addition completed in 2006.

 Advocates

 Only Advocates of the Royal Court may have rights of audience to the Royal Court and the Guernsey Court of Appeal.
-The Advocate is an officer of the Royal Court and his or her primary duty is to the Court and not to the client.
+The Advocate is an officer of the Royal Court whose primary duty is to the Court and not to the client.